-And top quality comes with a price.
+Note that top quality comes with a price.
 If you’re looking for budget denim, stick with the tried and true brands (Levi’s, Lees, and Wrangler).
 But, if you’re willing to cough up a little more dough, you can end up with a pair of Japanese denim jeans that will last you a lifetime.

 The Best Japanese Denim Jeans

 Momotaro is a hero in Japanese folklore.
 The story goes that Momotaro came to Earth in a peach that was discovered by a married couple.
-The couple raised the child and when he was a bit older he helped defeat a bunch of demons.
+The couple raised the child, and when he was a bit older he helped defeat a bunch of demons.
 What does that have to do with jeans?
 Nothing.
 But that didn’t stop Kojima-based Momotaro from using the story as inspiration for its brand.
-Elements of the story can be seen on the leather patch, in the pocket “battle” stripes on some models, and on the ID, which boasts pink/peach lines.
+Elements of the story can be seen on the leather patch, in the pocket “battle” stripes on some models, and on the ID, which has pink/peach lines.
 The jeans have been made by hand since the company started in 2006.
 Vintage shuttle looms, vintage sewing machines, and human hands give each pair its own flair.